Gitpabora/END2/END2/S5/README.md

-### Session 3
+### Session 5

-#### Authors  **Deepak Hazarika** ,**Parinita Bora** ,**Mohan Sai Srinivas Y**
+Authors- Deepak Hazarika ,Parinita Bora ,Mohan Sai Srinivas Y
 3 June 2021

 #### Assignmengt Abstract

-The StanfordSentimentAnalysis dataset is augmented by doing random swap, random deletion of words, translate the sentence to a random language and re-translate to english and substitute synonym in the sentence n number of times.This dataset is fed to a LSTM model with 2 layer to predict the label.
+The StanfordSentimentAnalysis dataset is augmented by doing random swap, random deletion of words, translate the sentence to a random language and re-translate to english and substitute synonym in the sentence n number of times.
-The validation accuracy hovers around 62% after 20 epochs.The model was fine tuned by choosing different dropout rates, however it did not have much effect on the performance.
+This dataset is fed to a LSTM model with 2 layer to predict the label.
+The validation accuracy is around 62% after 20 epochs.The model was fine tuned by choosing different dropout rates, however it did not have much effect on the performance.
 A future project will be to tune the model using other hyper-parameters  like number of layers in the LSTM etc.

 #### Data augmentation strategy